biomancy/reat/README.md

 * Summarizing editing for provided regions or separate loci
 * Efficient multithreading
 * Strand prediction for unstranded libraries
-* Autoref: automatic detection and accounting for single nucleotide variants (SNV)
+* Autoref: simple yet useful inference of single nucleotide variants (SNV)
 * Editing Index (EI) for the given set of ROI
-* Flexible filtering options with good default settings
+* Flexible filtering options with reasonable default settings

 See [details](#details) section for more in-depth explanation of some features.